 Do you have to repeat yourself constantly because your students just don’t know how to listen?
-Here are five ways to get them listening.
+Maybe it’s not them.
+Here are five ways to get them listening without yelling.

 1. Stop talking.